Yes, we're now running our Black Friday Sale. All Access and Pro are 33% off until 2nd December, 2025:

 10

-From the results, we can see that the command has printed the number of lines only.
+From the result, we can see that the command only prints the number of lines.
 However, this approach isn’t efficient for large files.

 4.2. sed -n ‘$=’